zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/index.md

 Notice the `paper-plane` icon in the builder main panel, you can click on it to directly access the Form Area settings panel.
 {% /callout %}

+### Form Area Structure

+Form Area structure is defined with the Builder Elements of the group Essentials Form.
+Each element has it own specific settings and validation for the field is representing, specifics are in deep described in the [Fields Section](./forms/fields).

+{% callout type="warning" title="Custom Fields" %}
+Even though it is possible to define a form field using plain HTML, the [Dynamic Workflow](#dynamic-workflow) will not be completely aware of these.
+When possible, opt to create a custom element if core ones don't suffice.
+{% /callout %}

 ---

 ## After Submit Actions